 The installation survey delivery shall include the report and the digital observation files.
 This delivery shall contain all the required information for a third party to verify the results.
-An example of such a report can be found in "Info_B_alignment_report.pdf".

-8.1.2 Sensor Alignment
+5.1.2 Sensor Alignment

 Multibeam Echosounder

 The MBES transducer installation angles shall be determined by a land-survey operation to obtain a sufficient connection to the survey vessel reference frame.